Is UPS Cheaper Than USPS? 2025 Price, Speed & Surcharges

 Does UPS Ground or USPS Ground Advantage deliver faster?

 Their delivery windows are very similar.
 UPS Ground is 1 to 5 business days, and USPS Ground Advantage is 2 to 5 business days.
-For shorter distances, either could be faster, but for cross country shipments, UPS sometimes has a slight edge.
+For shorter distances, either could be faster, but UPS Ground may be quicker for certain routes.

 Why does my UPS shipping cost more than the quote?